Skip to content

 1. What is biological control?

-2. Write short note on cultural control.
+2. Write a short note on cultural control.

 3. Define natural enemies.